 Latest Resident Support

-Currently there are 14 active Horizon Scholarship recipients.
-Eleven of these are college scholarships, one is a high school scholarship to Cardinal Ritter, and two are elementary school scholarships to Most Holy Trinity.
-We are excited to have welcomed one new college scholarship recipient this spring, and we are currently reviewing three applications for new scholarships.
+Currently there are 24 active Horizon Scholarship recipients.
+Eighteen of these are college scholarships, one is a high school scholarship to Cardinal Ritter, and five are elementary school scholarships to Most Holy Trinity and St. Louis Catholic Academy.

 In the Pipeline

-– Our next grant cycle will begin on July 1st, and will be the second of our 2018-2019 fiscal year.
-Applications will be due by June 8th.
+- Our next grant cycle will begin on April 1st, and will be the first grant period of our 2019-2020 fiscal year.